 Position five: The hard support

 And finally, we come to the hard support—the position with the least farm priority of all.
 Hard support heroes like Lion, Crystal Maiden, Vengeful Spirit, and Witch Doctor are all designed to be able to contribute to their teams without much in the way of equipment.
-That’s due to their damage output and utility being baked into their abilities first and foremost.
+That’s due to their damage output or utility being baked into their abilities first and foremost.

-They’re tasked with making sure that their cores are able to farm comfortably by boxing out opposing heroes through harassment and occasional use of their abilities in lane.
+They’re tasked with making sure that their cores are able to farm comfortably by boxing out opposing heroes through harassment and occasional use of their abilities in the lane.
 With good positioning and cooperation with the utility support, in the case of rotations or tri-lane setups, they can even help secure early kills.